Constitution

 Section III: The Student Finance Committee

-Subsection A: The Student Finance Committee shall consist of six members of the Association, to be appointed by the Appointments Committee with the advice and consent of the Treasurer and approval of the Representative Council.
-At the time of the appointment, the Student Finance
+Subsection A: The Student Finance Committee shall consist of six members of SGA, to be appointed by the Appointments Committee with the advice and consent of the Treasurer and approval of the Representative Council.
+At the time of the appointment, the Student Finance Committee shall be composed of at least one member of every class.

 Subsection B: The Student Finance Committee shall prepare the budget(s) for the expenditure of Common Treasury Dues in accordance with their Bylaws.
 The budget(s) shall be approved by a two-thirds vote of the Representative Council.